nresare/netty-zmtp/README.md

 There is an open Google group for general development and usage discussion available at https://groups.google.com/group/netty-zmtp

-We use the github issue tracker at
+We use the github issue tracker at https://github.com/spotify/netty-zmtp/issues

+## License

+This software is licensed using the Apache 2.0 license.
+Details in the file LICENSE